-Self payment drug rehabilitation centers are an outstanding alternative to other types of rehabilitation centers i.e. private medical insurance and state funded programs.
+Self payment drug rehab facilities are a great alternative to other types of treatment programs i.e. private medical insurance and state funded facilities.
 Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
-To learn more about self payment at a specific program, contact a substance abuse treatment program and inquire as to their payment options.
-It is beneficial to contact a number of facilities so that you have a comparison of your choices regarding treatment options and payment methods.
+It just means that self payment is their primary method of covering the cost of their substance abuse rehabilitation program.
+In order to learn more about self payment at a specific program, make contact with a drug or alcohol rehab facility and ask about their payment options.
+It is a good idea to contact a number of programs so that you have an understanding of your choices regarding treatment options and payment methods.

 Medicaid is a type of health insurance which is accessible to individuals in certain low-income tax brackets.
 Eligibility for Medicaid depends greatly on income and other circumstances including whether or not the person has dependents and if they receive any other financial assistance.
 Medicaid may even cover the costs associated with drug or alcohol rehab, and there are a lot of drug rehabilitation programs throughout the country which are covered through Medicaid.
 Many drug rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, typically 30 days or less.
 Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of a Medicaid rehab program.